Deadlines for Businesses Filing EU VAT Returns

 VAT remittance is performed on a quarterly basis.
-The quarterly tax return must be submitted electronically by the business to the tax authority no later than the 20th day following the end of the calendar quarter.
+The tax return must be filed electronically by the business to the tax authority no later than the 20th day following the end of the calendar quarter.
 This means that the tax return must be transmitted for:

 - 1st calendar quarter by 20 April,

 - 4th calendar quarter by 20 January (of the following year).

 Technically, you are given 20 days to compile and file your VAT returns.
 Even if no sales were carried out with EU customers in the relevant calendar quarter, a “nil return” must be submitted.
 Failing to file will trigger reminders and potential fines.

 VAT rates are different across the 28 EU countries.
 Each country in the EU has its own VAT rate.
 Having customers across the EU can mess up your quarterly reporting if wrong VAT rates are applied during charges.
 Inaccurate reporting will tie up resources and cause unnecessary costs.

 You can look up the correct VAT rate for every Member State automatically in our database of VAT rates to keep your rates up-to-date.

 Furthermore, if you have business customers who provided their VAT number, validating them once again before a deadline is recommended.
 VAT registrations can expire.
 In such cases you have to ask your customer to provide their new VAT number or treat them like a consumer again by charging VAT.